-Sarah’s recipe in My New Roots is nowhere near as labour intensive, but it still involves 10 herbs and spices – not all that practical for most people, who don’t have a large cupboard of herbs and spices at their disposal and consequently not one that really fits in with the ethos of Easy Peasy Foodie!
+Sarah’s recipe in My New Roots is nowhere near as labour intensive, but it still involves 10 herbs and spices – not all that practical for most people, who don’t have a large cupboard of herbs and spices at their disposal, and consequently not one that really fits in very well with the ethos of Easy Peasy Foodie!
 The dish was so lovely, though, that I wanted to share it, albeit in a simplified form.
 I’ve been experimenting a little and I think I have a version that captures the essential flavours of the dish but without quite so many ingredients.
-Best of all, if you get your skates my version only takes 30 minutes.
+Best of all, if you get your skates on, my version only takes 30 minutes!!

 - 1 tablespoon olive oil